 Ok, pansies and violas may seem like an obvious spring choice, but here's the thing.
-To me, it is not spring without them.
-My mother always gave me Johnny Jump-Ups for my May birthday so I have an emotional as well as aesthetic attachment to them.
+To me, it does not spring without them.
+My mother always gave me Johnny Jump-Ups for my May birthday, so I have an emotional as well as aesthetic attachment to them.

 The key to designing successful containers with pansies and violas is to realize that they are low growers, so either pick a low and wide bowl or container, so they look proportional, or grow them as a "filler plant," in a mixed container... with larger plants.

 Pansies and their smaller cousin, violas, are cool weather lovers and will fade and become leggy when it gets too warm.
 They will grow in full sun or partial shade and like to be kept moist, not wet.
 If possible, don't let them dry out completely.
 Fertilize lightly during the growing season--too much fertilizer will cause them to get leggy, and if they get too little they won't flower as well.

 Pinching off spent flowers will help them to continuously bloom.
 Choose plants that are stocky and healthy and as with most plants, don't buy them if they are wilted or dry.
 Pansies often will come in six packs, small pots or flats, and are often root or pot bound.
 Make sure to break up the roots before you plant them.